Get involved. The best time to do this survey is from March to September.

-Discover more about the world of earthworms and help scientists with valuable research
+Discover the world of worms and contribute to valuable research

 Enter your results online

-Once you've completed the survey, simply submit your results using the online form.
-You'll be able to see your contribution instantly on our interactive maps.
+Once you've completed the survey, simply submit your results using the online form:

 Problems entering your survey results online?

 London SW7 2AZ.

 Email your address and the number you require to email@example.com

 Downloads – what you need to take part